defenseunicorns/uds-package-gitlab-runner/adr/0003-autoscaling-runners.md

 ## Consequences

 Runner start times could be compromised with this solution and this does not support on-prem environments.
 For the runner start times we can explore the docker autoscaler though we will lose OS access and will need to work through / around that.
-On-prem environments can fallback to the existing k8s runners and in the future we may look to explore VirtualBox runners as a third option.
+On-prem environments can fallback to the existing k8s runners and in the future we may look to explore VirtualBox or custom runners as a third option.